crosstyan/stupid/README.md

 mangling/function overloading/linking

-and what `static` really means (in both linking and storage lifetime sense)
+and what `static` really means (in both linkage and storage lifetime sense)

 ### See also (Assembly)